Skip to main content

 Headshop of Rose Conti

 For over thirty-five years Rose has worked in the Greater Boston construction industry.
-Rose is the Director of Interiors/Special Projects for Lee Kennedy Company, a Quincy-based construction management firm founded in 1978 whose volume last year was $450,000,000.00.
+Rose is the Vice President for Lee Kennedy Company, a Quincy-based construction management firm founded in 1978 whose volume last year was $450,000,000.00.
 In this role, she is responsible for the renovation and building infrastructure projects of all sizes in the corporate, academic, life sciences, bio-medical, and non-profit groups.

 Prior to joining Lee Kennedy Company, Ms. Conti’s career has advanced from being an assistant project manager, a project manager, owner’s representative, project executive and director almost exclusively in the tenant interiors area.
 Philosophically, Rose follows the dictum, “At the end of the day, my clients are all that matter.
 Treating them well will always pay off in the long run, and it is a long run.”